isaacnmm/pestpolicy-hugo2XX/content/posts/best-blackout-curtains/index.md

 ##  Blackout Curtains for Nursery

 Notably, if your kids get enough sleep, youll also be happy and can accomplish more of your goals.
 I will outline how you can use Blackout curtains, depending on the kids age.
-Kids below 6 years -According to an article by [National Sleep Foundation](https://sleepfoundation.org/excessivesleepiness/content/how-much-sleep-do-babies-and-kids-need), Newborns and Kids in general sleep the longest: about 14 - 17 hours sleeping time.
+Kids below 6 years -According to an article by [National Sleep Foundation](https://sleepfoundation.org/excessivesleepiness/content/how-much-sleep-do-babies-and-kids-need),Newborns and Kids in general sleep the longest: about 14 - 17 hours sleeping time.

 - Therefore, it is important to create a conducive environment that would enhance sleeping in young ones.
 Nursery Blackout curtains are important! - After kids paint, draw pictures and maybe take a walk, theyll need to take a rest in their bed, probably in the nursery when they are very young. - Notably, youll need to put off the toys and spread the beds on the floor.